alecstem/lib/README.md

 # Collection of small math codes

 ## Description
-This repository just stores some basic programs that I've coded and use to make math homework easier.
+This repository just stores some basic programs that I've coded and use to make life (mostly homework) easier.

 ### Directory